timvisee/ffsend/README.md

 ```

 #### Linux: Nix package
-_Note: The Nix package is currently not automatically updated, therefore it
+_Note: The Nix package is currently not automatically updated, and might be
-might be slightly outdated.
-Open an issue if you believe an important update
-is missing._
+slightly outdated._

 ```bash
 nix-channel --update